yan-jordan/Oline-Shop/README.md

 ![Image 4-6-1403 AP at 9 02 at night](https://github.com/yan-jordan/Oline-Shop/assets/151916970/a93064ed-53e6-4935-95af-69dfb0e7ff45)

 ![Screenshot 1403-04-08 at 1 27 48 in the afternoon](https://github.com/yan-jordan/Oline-Shop/assets/151916970/17adaf90-eb9c-4e06-b6c2-86679b923d85)

-# Oline-Shop
-This is a java code of an online shop which sells fruits.

 # Store Management Project